Ismail Abdul Rahman: Education

 Ismail was raised by his maternal grandmother due to his mother's various illnesses and received his primary education at Sekolah Bukit Zaharah, although his education was interrupted by frequent trips to see distant relatives.
 Ismail's initial friends were predominantly Malay, but when he continued his education at the English College Johore Bahru, Ismail gravitated to non-Malays due to his interest in the opposite sex – Chinese girls often being given more freedom to mingle than their Malay counterparts in those days.
 Ismail later said: "I am convinced that this early mingling with the other races during the most impressionable stage of my life had a lot to do with my non-racial outlook."
 Ismail forged close friendships with the daughters of Cheah Tiang Earn, a friend of his father's.
 Eileen and Joyce Chuah would later both marry into the influential Kuok family, which Ismail got to know through them.
 Ismail also befriended the children of Joseph Chako Puthucheary, who would later become important players in Malaysian and Singaporean politics.

 Ismail's father believed strongly in the benefits of education, unlike many Malays of the time, and ensured his children received the best education possible.
 Two of his sons became lawyers and another an economist.
 In 1939, the British General Adviser W.E.
 Pepys lamented that "the only Johore Malay who has got a university degree is Inche (Mr.) Suleiman bin Abdul Rahman, the son of Dato Abdul Rahman, State Treasurer, Johore."
 Ismail himself went on to obtain a degree at the King Edward VII College of Medicine in Singapore.
-In 1945, he became the first Malay to obtain a MBBS from University of Melbourne, Australia.
+In 1945, he became the first Malay to obtain an MBBS from University of Melbourne, Australia.
 Ismail's son later said that his education in Australia greatly impacted his worldview: "He was on his own and a member of a minority there.
 He didn’t have other Malays to prop him up and he had a sense of loneliness.
 He felt that he was treated as an equal and that this was the way he would want to treat other people as well."